daniele821/nvim-config/README.md

 # BUGS

-- [ ]: autocmd error if lua treesitter is not installed
+- autocmd error if lua treesitter is not installed -> just install lua treesitter parser